matsuobasho/codegen_model_comparison/README.md

 ### Test different code-generation LLMs against proprietary codebase

 Code leverages AzureML to finetune existing models on codebase.
-Make sure you are connected to your AzureML subscription and make sure that you have already created a workspace.
+Make sure you are connected to your AzureML subscription.
 We use the AzureML CLI syntax, so run the following in the command line.

-1. Run the shell script
+1. Open up the shell script referenced below and change the name of the resource group to yours.
+Run the shell script from your command line.

 `sh codegen_model_comparison/run_pipeline.sh`

-2. After it finishes, open the shell script again and run the commands from it to get the job name.
+2. After it finishes, run:

 `az ml job list -r 1`

-Then run the next line with the job name from the previous result `az ml job download --all -n <job name>`
+3. Then run the next line with the job name from the previous result:
+`az ml job download --all -n <job name>`

 ----------------